-Produced by The National’s Aaron Dessner
+Announces new album Bashed Out – produced by The National’s Aaron Dessner

 “Get ready to hear a lot more from [Kate Stables]” Stereogum

-This Is The Kit have been in existence since the 00s, moving to Bristol to continue her musical education, before upping sticks and moving to Paris.
+This Is The Kit have been in existence since the 00s, moving to Bristol to continue her musical education, before upping sticks and leaving for Paris.
 It was here where her debut album Krulle Bol took shape, recorded and produced by PJ Harvey’s long-standing musical collaborator John Parish.
 Her second album, 2010’s Wriggle Out The Restless was made in France alongside members of Francois and the Atlas Mountains before final touches from TITK’s extended musical family were added in Bristol, Belgium and several points in between.

 “The main reason for doing what I do is the exchange with other people—musical exchange yes, and other exchanges too.
 A hello and a handshake and the constant opportunity to learn from the knowledge and experience of others.
 As far as I can work out, the only thing worth doing in life is meeting, helping and swapping stories and experiences and resources with other people.
 Doing, making, learning.”